obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 #### Campaigning

 Campaigning is continuously making the same requests.
 This applies to both feature requests and to requests for help.
-Don’t post the same question in multiple places in short time frames, and don’t ask developers for the same features or bug fixes repeatedly.
+Don't post the same question in multiple places in short time frames, and don't ask developers for the same features or bug fixes repeatedly.

 #### Excessive self promotion

 We encourage sharing what you made, for example guides, videos, utilities, and tools.
 It's awesome to see what Obsidian users are up to.
-As a content creator, it’s inevitable that you will link to your own creations.
+As a content creator, it's inevitable that you will link to your own creations.

 **Exclusive** self promotion is the promoting and linking of your or others' content and initiatives without contributing to the community otherwise.
-We won’t tolerate users whose only purpose in the community is to post links or solicitations to initiatives outside the community.
+We won't tolerate users whose only purpose in the community is to post links or solicitations to initiatives outside the community.
 Depending on the case, links may be removed, or warnings given.

 **Excessive** self promotion is a judgement call.
 Please be respectful of the community and prioritize active community participation before linking.
 We reserve the right to remove links we think breach this guideline.